earthstar-project/earthstar/docs/vocabulary.md

 There is no centralized discovery or friend-finding system.

 To join a workspace you need to know:
-* The workspace address: `//solarpunk.mVkCjHbAcjEBddaZwxFV`
+* The workspace address: `+gardening.mVkCjHbAcjEBddaZwxFV`
-* The workspace private key, if it's a limited workspace
+* The workspace private key, if it's an invite-only workspace
-* One or more pubs that people in that workspace are using
+* One or more pubs that people in that workspace are using, so you can sync

 Users are expected to share their workspace addresses and pubs with each other outside of Earthstar, such as by email or chat.